derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 2. reorganizes
 3. optimizes

 These steps enable the engine to run fast and efficiently during execution time.
-This is when the runtime and engine work together to achieve two goals:
+Execution time is when the runtime and engine work together to achieve two goals:
 1. clear the stack
 2. clear the event queue